cgtennis/kubernetes-example-angular-spring-boot/README.md

 ```
 Use a brower to check http://localhost:4200

+(we keep the API service localhost 8080 port-forwarding running)
+Now we terminate the 4200 port-forwarding and try to use NodePort

 By default, the service type is ClusterIP (which is internal IP inside cluster).
 We can change it to Node Port which is external IP (but limited range 30000-32767)
 ```
 # dry run to validate yaml syntax